Common Names “Snow Leopard” (English)

 See for yourself all that you have read and watched on the internet, about the tranquil beauty of Nepal and the warm hospitality of Nepalese.
 Get ready to experience Nepal up close and personal.
 You must have an impatient heart for a breathtaking adventure in Nepal.
 After flying through the beautiful view of this trekkers' paradise, you will meet our company representative waiting with a placard with your name or company name on it at the airport who will greet and warmly receives you.
 Then, we will transfer you to your booked hotel or our recommended hotel at Thamel.
 Once you check in at the hotel, get refreshed and be ready for the briefing about the tour.

-If you have an early arrival, you may stroll around the hippest and happening area in Thamel, where you can find restaurants with varieties of cuisine to dine.
+There is a lot to see and do in Thamel.
+If you have an early arrival, you may stroll around the hippest and most happening area in Thamel, where you can find restaurants with varieties of cuisine to dine at.
 This first night in the country, you will be staying in Kathmandu.

-On your second day, you can go for sightseeing to some of the famous religious and historical sites of Kathmandu.
-After exploring this a city of temples; you will meet your tour guide at the hotel.
+On your second day, you can go sightseeing in some of the famous religious and historical sites of Kathmandu.
+After exploring this city of temples; you will meet your tour guide at the hotel.
 You will be briefed in detail about the wildlife adventure.
-The guide will also assist you for any last-minute shopping that you require for the safari.
+The guide will also assist you with any last-minute shopping that you require for the safari.

 Have a well-rested night at Kathmandu before heading off to the wildlife.